yairm210/Unciv/Uniques.md

 "+50% attacking strength for cities with garrisoned units" - Replaced with "+[amount]% attacking strength for cities with garrisoned units"

-"Worker construction increased 25%" - Replaced with "-[amount]% tile improvement construction time"
+"Worker construction increased 25%" - Replaced with "[-amount]% tile improvement construction time"

-"Tile improvement speed +25%" - Replaced with "-[amount]% tile improvement construction time"
+"Tile improvement speed +25%" - Replaced with "[-amount]% tile improvement construction time"

 "+15% combat strength for melee units which have another military unit in an adjacent tile" - Replaced with "+[amount]% Strength for [unitFilter] units which have another [unitFilter] unit in an adjacent tile"